chawlajay/computer_graphics_cpp/README.md

 # Computer Graphics using cpp
 From installing IDE, graphics library, different functions with code and syntax , I am uploading in here.

+## STEPS TO INSTALL AND SETUP graphics.h in CODE::BLOCKS IDE.
 ## 1. Install Code::Blocks IDE from this [link](https://sourceforge.net/projects/codeblocks/files/latest/download), which is easy to work with C/C++.
 Computer Graphics(CG) is old library but basics of CG becomes clear using graphics.h library and its functions.
 (If above CodeBlocks version don't works for you or shows errors, try this [17.12 version](https://sourceforge.net/projects/codeblocks/files/Binaries/17.12/Windows/codeblocks-17.12mingw-setup.exe/download)